 The secret to soft, pillowy brown butter cinnamon rolls

-I took a major shortcut in preparing these.
+There was a major shortcut in preparing these.
 I knew I wanted to use a store-bought dough, because five ingredients in the name of the game here.
-I toyed around with buying pizza dough, or freezer bread dough, but I actually ended up loitering near all the canned biscuits, and ended up swiping two cans of Pillsbury Crescent Dough in a burst of impromptu rebellion.
+At first, I toyed around with buying pizza dough, or freezer bread dough, but I actually ended up loitering near all the canned biscuits, and ended up swiping two cans of Pillsbury Crescent Dough in a burst of impromptu rebellion.
 And I have absolutely no regrets.

 After the rolls are baked, there is literally no trace of the pre-packaged product, and all anyone will taste is the most buttery, soft cinnamon roll on the planet.

 Not that I need to justify using crescent dough, BUT I’ve been making sticky buns, cinnamon rolls, sweet buns etc. for years, and I can honestly say these have yielded the softest end product yet.
 Do yourself a favor and hightail it to the store to buy the dough, I’m guessing you have all of the other ingredients on hand.

 Our 5-Ingredient lineup